Saul & David:

 God Teaches About Domestic Violence

 Where is God in all the domestic violence going on?
 Does He really care?
 Yes!
-Because God not only cares, but loves us and wants to preserve our lives, His Word includes detailed instruction and advice about domestic violence.
-One of the places we find this is in the story of King Saul and David in the book of 1 Samuel.
+Because God not only cares, but loves us and wants to preserve our lives, His Word includes instruction and advice about domestic violence.
+One of the places we find this is in the story of King Saul and David in the book of 1 Samuel, in the Old Testament.
 The story of Saul and David provides a study of the patterns often seen in cases of domestic violence.

-1. Blames his abusive behavior on David, the victim
+1. Blames his abuse on David, the victim

 2. Has history of not taking responsibility for his actions, and using excuses